 Indian Super League had started on 12th October 2014, and the Golden Glove award was given to the best goalkeeper of India’s top football league.
-We will take a look at the unsung heroes of this competition.
+We will take a look at the past winners of the award.

 Jan Seda - The Czech shot-stopper was taken in by FC Goa on a season-long loan from FK Mlada Boleslav, and the 6 ft 2 goalie had an immediate impact on the tournament.
 He had kept 6 clean sheets in the tournament, made 42 saves, conceded 9 goals in 14 matches and conceded a goal in every 143.3 minutes.
 These exceedingly good numbers in goal propelled Goa to finish 2nd in the league and qualify for the play-offs.
 He was fearless while coming out off his line, and made some fine saves in tight situations.
 Jan Seda has only played one season in the ISL, but his name will be remembered for being the first ever recipient of the Golden Glove Award in the ISL.

 Apoula Edel - The Cameroon born Armenian international had quite a resume when Atletico de Kolkata had roped in him during the first season.
 The ex-PSG (yes, you have read that right), Hapoel Tel Aviv keeper had made 9 appearances in his first season for the Kolkata club.
 The next season, he signed with eventual champions Chennaiyin FC and played an extremely crucial role in their winning run.
 In 13 matches, he had kept 6 clean sheets, conceded 13 and made 37 saves.
 It meant that Edel had won two titles in his first two years in ISL.
 That is quite a record.
 The Armenian international has strong reflexes and his ball-playing ability make him a truly modern-day goalkeeper.